NordicSemiconductor/IOS-nRF-Mesh-Library/README.md

-# nRFMeshProvision version 2
+# nRF Mesh for iOS

 ## About

 This is the second version of the nRF Mesh Provision library for iOS.
 It is still under development and many features are not supported.
 However, all implemented features should work and are tested againt nRF Mesh SDK 3.2 and Zephyr based mesh device.

 The first version of this library is no longer maintained.
 The application available on App Store will eventually be replaced with the new sample application.

 ## Supported features